 Julie Lerman is a Microsoft MVP, .NET mentor and consultant who lives in the hills of Vermont.
 You can find Julie presenting on data access and other Microsoft .NET topics at user groups and conferences around the world.
 Julie is the author of the highly acclaimed "Programming Entity Framework (with a second edition coming soon) and authors the MSDN Magazine Data Points column.

-Course Overview [Autogenerated] Welcome to plural sight.
-My name is Julie Lurman, and you may know me as one of the most recognized authorities in the world on Entity Framework, Microsoft's data access platform for dot net developers.
-This getting started course has been completely updated for F core 3.1, which was released in December 2019.
-If you're already using entity framework for an earlier version of the F core, this course will help you learn how the leverage your existing knowledge to quickly get up to speed on the basics of E F. Court 3.1.
-If your brand new T f you'll learn these basics and get insights that will take you further than a standard baby steps.
-Lesson.
-Whether you're building software with dot net framework to run on Windows or cross platform maps using dot net core, you can use E F core for your data persistence.
-You'll learn how to build and interact with data models and set up logging to gain insights into how e f core is interacting with your database.
-You learn how to get e f court to use your own database logic, such a stored procedures and how You can easily get e of court to switch to an in memory database for fast and efficient automated testing.
-Well, then apply these lessons to use F core for data persistence in an a s p dot net core a p I, which any front end can then connect to while this course will use a familiar environment.
-Visual Studio 2019 on Windows.
-Everything you learn here will apply to any of the environments or I D. E s, where you can build dot net framework or dot net core software, including visual studio code and JETBRAINS.
-Rider on Mac for Lennox.
-I hope you'll join me on this journey as you get up to speed on using and benefiting from entity framework or 3.1.
+Course Overview Welcome to Pluralsight.
+My name is Julie Lerman, and you may know me as one of the most recognized authorities in the world on Entity Framework, Microsoft's data access platform for .NET developers.
+This getting started course has been completely updated for EF Core 3.1, which was released in December 2019.
+If you're already using Entity Framework for an earlier version of EF Core, this course will help you learn how to leverage your existing knowledge to quickly get up to speed on the basics of EF Core 3.1.
+If you're brand new to EF, you'll learn these basics and get insights that will take you further than a standard baby steps lesson.
+Whether you're building software with .NET Framework to run on Windows or cross platform maps using .NET Core, you can use EF Core for your data persistence.
+You'll learn how to build and interact with data models and set up logging to gain insights into how EF Core is interacting with your database.
+You'll learn how to get EF Core to use your own database logic, such as stored procedures, and how you can easily get EF Core to switch to an in‑memory database for fast and efficient automated testing.
+We'll then apply these lessons to use EF Core for data persistence in an ASP.NET Core API, which any front end can then connect to.
+While this course will use a familiar environment, Visual Studio 2019 on Windows, everything you'll learn here will apply to any of the environments, or IDEs, where you can build .NET Framework or .NET Core software, including Visual Studio Code and JetBrains Rider on Mac or Linux.
+I hope you'll join me on this journey as you get up to speed on using and benefiting from Entity Framework Core 3.1.